DataManagementLab/wannadb/WEBSERVER_STRUCTURE.md

 └── .env
    └── .dev
 ```
+This section contains the following files:
-this contains the entrypoint for the webserver, a utility file for general functionality for the whole project,
+- `entrypoint.sh`: This is the entrypoint for the webserver.
+- `util.py`: This file provides general functionality for the entire project.
+- `__init__.py`: This is an initialization file.
-and a .env file for environment configuration.
+- `.env`: This file is used for environment configuration.
-a .prod should be added for production environment configuration if tis is needed.
-for these changes needs also be done in the Dockerfile
+- `.dev`: This file is specific to the development environment.

+If a production environment configuration is needed, a `.prod` file should be added.
+Please make sure to update the Dockerfile accordingly to reflect these changes.

 ### Postgres
 ```